lastbackend/lastbackend/README.md

 ## <a name="key_features"></a>Key features
 1. Fast application deploying to any server
 2. Easy application sharing
-3. Managing servers
-4. Deploying application with url/hub (like docker hub)
+3. Deploying application with url/hub (like docker hub)
-5. Deploying scheduling
+4. Deploying scheduling

 ___